 Those who have toured extensively know how heavy an equipment bag can get once all the gear and accessories are accounted for and how tiresome hand holding an EOS-1 body with a proper lens for long period of time can get.
 I have been interested in buying a professional grade mirrorless camera ever since Sony introduced their A7 and now A9 series of full frame cameras but the current offerings do not meet my needs.

-Canon has been experimenting with different versions of their full frame mirrorless camera for over two years now and is expected to announce one some time in either 2018 or later but in time for the 2020 Summer Olympics in Tokyo.
+Canon has been experimenting with different versions of their full frame mirrorless camera for over two years now and is expected to announce one some time in either 2018 or early 2019 but in time for the 2020 Summer Olympics in Tokyo.
 They may even announced two versions, a pro model first, followed by a prosumer one later.
 Not necessary, in my opinion.
 Do it right with just one top-of-the-line pro model.

-In my opinion, any new Canon professional full frame camera must have the following features :
+In my opinion, any new Canon professional full frame mirrorless camera must have the following features :

 Native EF mount